Buddhas Hand Dressing & Arugula-Prosciutto Salad

 Sometimes, but the main use will be in the dressings.
 You see, Diane is the Queen of Vinaigrettes.
 I think something clicked a 6-pack of years or so back when we were having dinner with a friend and her Italian husband.
 He made this simple salad dressings using fresh lemon juice, olive oil, salt, and pepper.
 It was amazing.

 The simplest of ingredients, but so pure and perfect for a summer salad of greens, cucumbers, radishes, and cheese.
 She was inspired and since has mastered the art of making her own salad dressings, often taking the zest or juice of our garden’s citrus to spoil us rotten with a divinely dressed salad.
+Thus, the inspiration for they buddhas hand dressing.

 The latest has to be one of my favorites.
 A vinaigrette make with the funk-a-delic Buddha’s Hand.
 One of the world’s oldest citrus and one that hardly anyone knows what the hell to do with.
 Most have zero juice and pulp, consisting of only rind and pith.
 But what a phenenomenal rind it is.